netlogix/.github/profile/README.md

 ## Contact Us

-If you have any questions or comments about our GitHub profile or our projects, please feel free to contact us at [email address or link to contact form].
+If you have any questions or comments about our GitHub profile or our projects, please feel free to contact us at websolutions@netlogix.de.
 You can also visit our website at https://websolutions.netlogix.de/ to learn more about our services and solutions.
 Thank you for visiting our GitHub profile!